 This is a selection of some of the film tourism projects Stefan has worked on in the past, or is currently involved with:

-Jordan Tourism and the Royal Film Commission of Jordan
+The Royal Film Commission of Jordan, Jordan Tourism, USAID

 Association of Film Commissioners International